Industrial & Systems Engineering 1997

 He is Vice Chairman of the Campbell’s Soup Foundation and served as a Trustee of the Board of the United Way of Camden County, NJ.
 He promotes the involvement of high school students in the area of technology through his association with the FIRST (For Inspiration and Recognition of Science and Technology) Robotic Competition as a team sponsor for the Camden County Technical School and as a judge at the national competition.
 He was recognized with the Camden County, NJ Prominent Hispanic Award.
 Mr. del Sol is a member of the University of Florida College of Engineering Dean’s Advisory Board.

-He met his wife Olga while a student at Gainesville.
-They are the proud parents of two daughters.
+He met his wife Olga while a student in Gainesville.
+They are proud parents of two daughters.

 Erin J. Wallace

 B.S.
 Industrial Engineering 1982

 Erin Wallace serves as the Senior Vice President of Operations Integration Line of Business for Walt Disney Parks & Resorts.
 Ms. Wallace’s domestic responsibilities include both the Walt Disney World Resort and Disneyland Resort, from lodging and entertainment to industrial engineering and business optimization.
 Ms. Wallace began her 25-year career with Disney in 1985 as a manager of Industrial Engineering.

 A native Floridian from St. Petersburg, Ms. Wallace graduated from the University of Florida with a B.S. in Industrial Engineering with honors in 1982.
 She earned her MBA from Rollins College Crummer School of Business in 1993.
 She has received numerous awards, including the Martin K. Starr Excellence in Production and Operations Management Practice Award (2009), the Institute of Industrial Engineer’s Medallion Award (2006) and the Society of Women Engineer’s Upward Mobility Award (2006).